SkylineCommunications/dataminer-docs/connector-help/connector_help/National_TeleConsultants_CIFS.md

 ## Notes

 - The current maximum number of filters should not exceed *200*.
-However, if this is insufficient, a driver modification can be done to increase this number.
+However, if this is insufficient, a connector modification can be done to increase this number.
 - Be careful when determining the **Filter** and **Path**: make sure there are no symbolic links or mounted drives that link back to themselves to form an infinite loop.
 Every Filter has a time-out time of maximum 6 minutes before failing and logging an error.